 St. Patrick’s Day might be considered a more minor annual celebration than Christmas or Halloween, there’s still a whole canon of picture books to choose from, including these 20 St. Patrick’s Day books to get your kids in the mood for some Irish-inspired fun.

-Naturally, leprechauns play a starring role in many of the following titles, but creative authors have figured out other ways to address the theme without that spritely trope.
+Naturally, leprechauns play a starring role in many of the following children’s books about St. Patrick’s Day, but creative authors have figured out other ways to address the theme without that spritely trope.

 Shamrocks and luck are big topics, too.
 There’s a twist on The Night Before Christmas (can you guess how it goes?), a Pete the Cat St. Pat’s book… even Curious George makes a cameo.
 You didn’t know he was Irish, did you?
 Kidding.

 As the anticipation builds toward